Chevrolet Tracker (Americas)

 The Chevrolet Tracker, formerly the Geo Tracker, is a mini SUV produced for Chevrolet and Geo by CAMI Automotive in Ingersoll, Ontario.
-Although appearing as a compact SUV, the Tracker was actually certified as a light truck due to its off-road capabilities and body on frame construction.
 The Tracker was produced under many brands in several different editions and in many countries.

 First generation

 The Geo Tracker was a mini SUV introduced in late 1988 as a 1989 model.
 It was developed by CAMI which was a joint venture between General Motors of Canada and Suzuki.
 North American models were to be built in CAMI's Ingersoll, Ontario, Canada plant alongside its almost identical twin, the domestic-built Suzuki Sidekick (Escudo).
 Nearly all 1989 and some 1990 Trackers were built in Japan and imported to the US because of delays at the CAMI factory in Canada.
 In late 1989, production began in Ingersoll with about 6,100 Geo Trackers finished, with annual production projected to be around 200,000 units.
 In the beginning, all Canadian-made Trackers were sent to the United States to circumvent the 25 percent Chicken Tax; the Canadian market was supplied entirely from Japan.
 Suzuki Sidekicks were added to the production line during 1990.

 The Tracker was originally powered by Suzuki's 1.6L SOHC four-cylinder engine producing 80 hp.
-The trim levels in 1989 were base convertible, base two-door hardtop and LSi hardtop.
+The trim levels in 1989 were base convertible, base two-door hardtop, two-door XL bed, and LSi hardtop.
 LSi equipment included air conditioner, chrome rally wheels, intermittent wipers, rear window wiper/washer, spare tire cover, three-speed GM Turbo-Hydramatic 180 automatic transmission, tinted glass, and special red/black front and rear bucket seats.
 In 1990 the LSi trim was made available on the convertible models also.
 All Trackers were four-wheel drive until a base two-wheel drive convertible was introduced in 1992.
 The two-door hardtop models were available until 1995 when they were discontinued to make way for the four-door hardtop wagon that was to be introduced the following year.
+The two-door XL bed was a North America only edition which came with four more inches in the rear and a sealed two door cab.
 Although Suzuki started importing four-door Sidekicks in 1991, CAMI did not start producing them until the 1996 model year, when America got a four-door Geo Tracker, now powered by Suzuki's G16B 16-valve 1.6L boasting 96 hp.
-In 1997, the Geo nameplate was merged back into Chevrolet and all Geo models, including the Tracker, were rebadged as Chevrolet in 1998.
+In 1997, the Geo nameplate was merged back into Chevrolet and all Geo models, including the Tracker, Tracker XL, and all subsequent editions were rebadged as Chevrolet in 1998.